-The profit in racially diverse movie casts Bookmark has been added
+The profit in racially diverse movie casts has been saved

 The profit in racially diverse movie casts